Ancient Ireland Tourism Frequently Asked Questions

 Cancellation and Refund Policies

-All bookings require a deposit of 15% of the tour price at the time of booking.
-Payment in full is required within 60 days of tour departure.
-The 15% deposit is non-refundable.
+All bookings require a deposit of 20% of the tour price at the time of booking.
+Payment in full is required within 60 days of tour departure for all scheduled tours unless other arrangements have been made.
+The 20% deposit is non-refundable.

 You may cancel with a refund, less your deposit, up to 60 days prior to departure.